willwinberg/bluetube-vanilla/README.md

 ## TODO:

+- search by views not working properly, nothing changes
 - sanitize input of search bar
 - when done, make sure requires are only where necessary
 - custom profile picture